-A 2.4-liter four cylinder engine making 184 horsepower is standard.
+A 2.4-liter four-cylinder engine making 184 horsepower is standard.
 Also available is a 295 horsepower 3.6-liter V-6 engine.
 Both engines are paired with a 9-speed automatic transmission.
-New for 2015 is available all-wheel drive, an improved infotainment system and other technologies, plus eight airbags.
+New for 2015 is the available all-wheel drive, an improved infotainment system and other technologies, plus eight airbags.

 Big Three and Other New Models

 Auto Trends will have reviews of these and other new models as they pass through our press fleet.
 That information will be posted to our new car reviews section in the coming months.

 See Also — MRY Study Reveals That We Still Love Our Cars